Cash receipts journal

 The information in ten columns shown in above journal is entered as follows:

-- Post reference: The post reference column is used to enter the account number of subsidiary or general ledger account to which the entry belongs.
+- Post reference: The post reference column is used to enter the account number of the subsidiary or general ledger account to which the entry belongs.

 - Explanation: The explanation or reason of the cash inflow is briefly explained in this column.

-- Accounts receivable: When a credit customer makes payment for a previous purchase, his account is credited in accounts receivable subsidiary ledger.
+- Accounts receivable: When a credit customer makes payment for a previous purchase, his account is credited in the accounts receivable subsidiary ledger.
 The amount by which a customer’s account is to be credited is entered in this column.
-The total of this column is credited to accounts receivable account in general ledger.
+The total of this column is credited to the accounts receivable account in the general ledger.

 - Sales: This column is used to record cash sales.
-Every time a cash sale is made, the amount received is entered in this sales column
+Every time a cash sale is made, the amount received is entered in this sales column.

 - Other accounts: This column is used to record the receipt of cash from sources other than cash sales or collection from credit customers.
-Examples include the receipt of cash for interest, rent and the sale of old assets etc.
+Examples include the receipt of cash for interest, rent, and the sale of old assets, etc.

 The following example illustrates how a cash receipts journal is written and how entries from there are posted to relevant subsidiary and general ledger accounts.